onaio/fhir-tooling/efsity/README.md

- -i or --input : Path to the project folder with the resources to be published -bu or --fhir-base-url : The base url of the FHIR server to post resources to -at or --access-token : Access token to grant access to the FHIR server -e or --env : A properties file that contains the neessary variables
+ -i or --input : Path to the project folder with the resources to be published -bu or --fhir-base-url : The base url of the FHIR server to post resources to -at or --access-token : Access token to grant access to the FHIR server -ci or --client-id : The client identifier for authentication -cs or --client-secret :The client secret for authentication -u or --username : The username for authentication
+ -p or --password : The password for authentication -au or --accessToken-url : The endpoint for the authentication server -g or --grant-type : The authorization code grant type -e or --env : A properties file that contains the neessary variables
 ```
 You can either pass your variables on the CLI or include them in the properties file.
 Variables passed on CLI
 take precedence over anything in the properties file.

+You can either pass the actual accessToken as a variable or pass in the client credentials which will be used
+to get an accessToken from the accessToken url provided

 ### Validating your app configurations
 The tool supports some validations for the FHIRCore app configurations.
 To validate you can run the command: